-According to Borkar and Chien (2011), companies that need high performance and reliability of their machines should have no choice here than to use this microprocessor chip.
+Companies that need high performance and reliability of their machines should have no choice here than to use this microprocessor chip.
 In addition, it boots and loads applications so easily.
 It is known that microprocessor that makes use of the micro-architecture features is more reliable and their output is high.
 Since this chip makes use of this form of architecture it is efficient and can be relied on in the work places.

 This chip is supported by RAM, and this makes it possible to handle large amount of tasks and thus improving performance of a system.

-In Murphy’s (2010) works, he believes that the advancement in the microprocessor has mainly been due to the market competition.
+The advancement in the microprocessor has mainly been due to the market competition.
 This has made the competing companies mainly Intel and AMD to devise ways to improve efficiency of machines in order to attract more customers.
 Despite the recent improvements from both companies, more advancement should be expected.
 For example since AMD released K7 architecture where its recent microprocessor chips are based, Intel is still relying on Net Burst architecture that was developed for the Pentium 3 processors and this makes us believe that it would soon come up with its architecture for Pentium 4.
 Both of these architectures are aimed at improving the performance of the microprocessors.